yuyizhong/clientprofile/README.md

 * [FlowChart](https://lucid.app/lucidchart/invitations/accept/inv_784b90d4-5035-47fc-a4f8-026dd960e23b) was created before coding.
 It was used to help creating functions and finding errors.
 * `print()`and `type()` were used throughout of the coding process, to identify the errors.
 *   Any testing user inputs were printed back to the console to check all functions and methods were correctly applied to the input.
-*   Errors and warnings were fixed as they appeared such as indentation errors, lines too long or extra space issues.
-This helped keep the code clean and readable so other errors or bugs that arose were identified more easily.

 ### Interesting Issues & Bugs Found:
 * I firstly wrote function `check_client` as the below: